Brunch & Batter

 Close-up of a pint of strawberries.

-• Strawberries- Choose fresh strawberries that are bright red.
-Fresh strawberries are at their peak in late spring and early summer.
+• Strawberries- Choose fresh strawberries that are bright red and in season, if possible.
+Fresh strawberries peak in late spring and early summer.

-• Goat cheese- Look for plain goat cheese, also called "chèvre" in the cheese section.
+• Goat cheese- Look for plain goat cheese, also called "chèvre," in the cheese section.
 I like to buy it in small logs and crumble it myself.
-The taste is superior to crumbled goat cheese in containers.
+The taste is superior to crumbled goat cheese sold in containers.

 • Cucumbers- I like to add a little more crunch and a pop of green.